Companies receive around 250 resumes for each corporate job opening.

 A study published by the University of Texas found similar results.
 They concluded that AI benefits differ by the type of candidate roles and decisions the system is built to assist.
 So, when considering adopting AI in recruitment, employers need to evaluate its use in their sector to know its benefits and drawbacks.

-AI recruitment: Key findings
+Artificial Intelligence recruitment: Key findings

 So, how is AI in HR changing the recruiting process?